 Stage 3 of works will include the initial concept designs for the upgrade of the Rydalmere Park Bowling Club.
 Council will be seeking the community’s feedback on those early concepts, to guide us in the delivery of a design for a bowling club that suits the current and future needs of the community and all stakeholder groups.

 According to the Review of Environmental Factors (REF), there are no listed First Nations heritage sites within the project site or immediately adjacent to the project site.
+The masterplan referenced Parramatta Aboriginal Cultural Heritage Study (2003), a consultation that occurred in person and online, and feedback was open to all members of the community.

 - That all reasonable effort be made during detailed design of the masterplan to remove the minimum number of trees of the remnant Cumberland Plan Woodland on the southern side of Rydalmere Park.